gatsbyjs/gatsby/docs/docs/site-showcase-submissions.md

 - Landing
 - Marketing
 - Portfolio
-- [feel free to create new ones after checking to make sure the tag you want doesn't already exist]
+- (feel free to create new ones after checking to make sure the tag you want doesn't already exist)

 #### Content of site:

 A few notes on site content: a common question is this: "aren't all Gatsby sites technically in the "web dev" category?"
 Well, no because this category means the _content_ of the site has to be about web development, like [ReactJS](https://reactjs.org/).
 Also, the difference between technology and web dev is like this.
-[Cardiiogram](https://cardiogr.am/) is technology, while [ReactJS](https://reactjs.org/) is web dev.
+[Cardiogram](https://cardiogr.am/) is technology, while [ReactJS](https://reactjs.org/) is web dev.

 - Agency
 - Corporate